nv-bogdan/rag/docs/troubleshooting.md

 ## Out of memory issues while deploying nim-llm service
 If you run into `torch.OutOfMemoryError: CUDA out of memory.` while deploying the model, this is most likely due to wrong model profile being auto selected during deployment.
 Refer to steps in [quickstart guide](quickstart.md) and set the correct profile using `NIM_MODEL_PROFILE` variable.

+## Confidence threshold filtering issues
+  - If no documents are returned when using confidence threshold filtering, the threshold may be set too high.
+Try lowering the `confidence_threshold` value or ensure the reranker is enabled to provide relevance scores.
+  - Confidence threshold filtering works best when reranker is enabled.
+Without reranker, documents may not have meaningful relevance scores.
+  - For optimal results, use confidence threshold values between 0.3-0.7.
+Values above 0.7 may be too restrictive.

 ## Ingestion failures